Brazilian Elodea

 Habitat and Origin

-It is found in freshwater lakes, rivers or other shallow and still/slow moving water.
+It is found in freshwater lakes, rivers or other shallow and still/slow-moving water.
 It thrives in water temperatures of 15 – 17°C and tolerates shade.

-Brazilian Elodea reproduces primarily vegetatively from stem fragments.
+Brazilian elodea reproduces primarily vegetatively from stem fragments.
 It has nodes along the stem that can produce new buds, roots and branches.
 The plant is dioecious (with male and female plants) and can be pollinated by insects.
-However, only male plants have been found in North America thus far, so sexual reproduction is not believed to be possible for Brazilian Elodea in Canada.
+However, only male plants have been found in North America thus far, so sexual reproduction is not believed to be possible for Brazilian elodea in Canada.

-The plant is imported and sold in aquarium shops and may be improperly disposed of into water bodies.
-Brazilian Elodea can travel short distances with water currents; the plant parts can also attach to boats and be transported long distances.
+The plant is imported and sold in aquarium shops and maybe improperly disposed of into water bodies.
+Brazilian elodea can travel short distances with water currents; the plant parts can also attach to boats and be transported long distances.

 Ecological: